visidata/visidata.org/blog/2018/case-study-1.md

 ![edit](/videos/assets/case-study-1-04.png)

-You can also press Ctrl+O to open a single editing cell.
-This works on any input line.
-It will open the contents of the cell in your own editor: in this case it's vim, in the terminal.
+You can also press `Ctrl+O` to open any input line in your own editor: in this case it's vim, in the terminal.
 With this, you can see the entire contents.
 You can also make edits and save them off; they'll be reflected back in the cell.
 For now, we are just going to quit out of this and cancel the edit.

 ![editor](/videos/assets/case-study-1-05.png)